 Find it fast

-The Heritage of World Civilizations offers an overview of Asian, African, Middle Eastern, European and American civilizations with an emphasis on the role played by the world's great religious and philosophical traditions.
-The authors empower you to view the events that have shaped our world through a global lens.
+REVEL for The Heritage of World Civilizations provides an accessible overview of Asian, African, Middle Eastern, European, and American civilizations with an emphasis on the role played by the world's great religious and philosophical traditions throughout history.
+Leading scholars in their respective fields, the authors empower students to view the events and processes that have shaped our increasingly interdependent world through a comparative, global lens.

 Published by Pearson (July 14th 2021) - Copyright © 2016

 Part 1: Human Origins and Early Civilizations, to 500 B.C.E.

 - Four Great Revolutions in Thought and Religion